 A $5 day pass is required.
 You can buy one in Cougar or at the Ape Headquarters.
 We used our America the Beautiful pass which allows access to all federal parks.

-After exploring the Trail of Two Forests, we headed down to the Ape Cave parking area.
 In mid-July, parking was crazy and we parked roadside a 1/4 mile down the road.
 Take your own headlamps and take plenty of warm clothing, including pants for your kids.
 The temperature year-round is 42°F and that feels amazing after 96°F above, but it also gets cold really fast.

 |Descending into the Ape Cave|